meza/trance-stack/README.md

 ### Google Analytics 4 integration

-The stack uses [Google Analytics v4](https://analytics.google.com) for analytics.
+We use [Google Analytics v4](https://analytics.google.com) for analytics.
 You will need to create an account with them and [set up a property](https://support.google.com/analytics/answer/1008015?hl=en).

 When you are done setting up your property, you will need to copy the `Measurement ID` of your Data Stream and paste